CSCfi/csc-user-guide/docs/cloud/fgci/fgci-using-arcrunner-to-run-large-job-sets.md

 In this chapter we describe a grid job manager tool, called *arcrunner*, that can be used to run large embarrassingly parallel computing tasks easily and effectively in the FGI environment.
-You can use *arcrunner* at CSC on [Taito] or you can download it to your local Linux or MacOSX computer.
+You can use *arcrunner* at CSC on [Puhti](../../computing/overview.md) or you can download it to your local Linux or MacOSX computer.

 ## Installing arcrunner

-Arcrunner is installed on Taito where it can be launched with the
+Arcrunner is installed on Puhti where it can be launched with the
 command:

     arcrunner